Logo

 Treatment of Reimbursement and Disbursement Expenses

-Reimbursement of expense is subject to VAT since it is part of the consideration for the supply.
+Think about it this way.
+Reimbursement of expenses is subject to VAT since it is part of the consideration for the supply.
+However, the disbursement of expenses does not constitute a supply and is not subject to VAT.

-Let us assess this with examples.
+Let us assess this with some examples.

-What are reimbursable expenses?
+What are Reimbursable Expenses?

-The contract also says that some out-of-pocket costs, like travel, lodging, and meals, will be covered.
-The consulting firm has to pay for these costs.
+Imagine a customer hiring a consulting firm for a feasibility study report.
+The contract states that some out-of-pocket costs, such as travel, lodging, and meals, will be covered, meaning the consulting firm must pay for these costs.

-The reimbursement of such expenses would be subject to the same VAT treatment as the main supply.
-And will be subject to VAT.
+These costs are added to the customer's bill as "out-of-pocket expenses," as per the outlined contract; with no markup.
+The reimbursement of such expenses would be subject to the same VAT treatment as the main supply and will consequently be subject to VAT.

-What are disbursable expenses?
+What are Disbursable Expenses?

+A consultancy firm renews a customer’s trade license and pays the license and other fees to the licensing authority on behalf of its customer.
 This is because the consultant firm served as the customer's representative or agent in renewing the license.
 The firm recovers the amount paid as a fee, with no markup.

 How to comply with UAE VAT laws for Disbursements?